ZCdigitals/kvvm-ai-builder/luckfox-pico/README.md

 ## Files

-All files are copied from `luckfox-pico`.
+All files in `prebuilt` and `toolchain` are copied from `luckfox-pico`.

+If you want to build image by yourself, you may get the `luckfox-pico` repo as below.

 ```bash
 git clone https://github.com/LuckfoxTECH/luckfox-pico.git